Mahamedm/Speech-To-Text-Extension/README.md

 ***This code uses MV2.
 This version will soon be deprecated by 2024.**

 ## Disclaimer
-Please note that STT is provided "as is" and without warranty of any kind.<br>Use of the extension is at your own risk, and the developers are not responsible for any damages or loss of data that may occur.
+Please note that STT is provided "as is" and without warranty of any kind.<br>Use of the extension is at your own risk, and the developer is not responsible for any damages or loss of data that may occur.

 ## Credits
 Based on the **WebkitSpeechRecognition Api**.